wojciechjablonski96/hipay-fullservice-sdk-prestashop/CONTRIBUTING.md

 ## Licensing

-The HiPay Fullservice cartridge for Prestashop 1.4.x - 1.5.x - 1.6.x is released under an [Apache
+The HiPay Fullservice module for PrestaShop 1.4.x - 1.5.x - 1.6.x is released under an [Apache
 2.0][project-license] license.
 Any code you submit will be released under that license.